l-hoang/scala-chef/README.md

 * Some instructions may require parens around them (most notably CLEAN, which requires the second keyword to be in parens).
 * PUT creates an unspecified ingredient (i.e. not dry or liquid).
+* Singular measures (e.g. PINCH, CUP) will only work with 1

 ## How to Run